 The warrants issued in this offering will be immediately exercisable and expire on the fifth anniversary of the date of issuance.
-The warrants will have an initial exercise price per share equal to \$ , which is % of the last reported sale price of our common stock on The NASDAQ Capital Market on the date we entered into the underwriting agreement.
+The warrants will have an initial exercise price per share equal to \$1.3125, which is 125% of the purchase price of the Class A Units.
 In the event that our common stock price does not exceed the exercise price of the warrants during the period when the warrants are exercisable, the warrants may not have any value.